Peak District October half term 2025 and Halloween events

 Pumpkin Picking Farms

 Before we launch in to the October half term events, I wanted to share pumpkin picking farms that are open over the holidays.
-These usually open the first weekend of October and hope to stay open until 31st October if there are enough pumpkins available.
-We will update you with dates and details as and when they are announced.
+These are all opening the first weekend of October and hope to stay open until 31st October if there are enough pumpkins available.

 Litton Lanterns